Fall2024CS584/Project1/README.md

 Each test calculates **Mean Squared Error (MSE)**, **Mean Absolute Error (MAE)**, and **R-squared (R2)**.
 Additionally, **scatter** and **residual plots** are created to visualize the model's performance.

-## iii.What parameters have you exposed to users of your implementation in order to tune performance?
+## 3. What parameters have you exposed to users of your implementation in order to tune performance?
 (Also perhaps provide some basic usage examples.)
 # Tuning ElasticNet Model Parameters

 The ElasticNet model exposes the following parameters for tuning performance: